Dissecting the Phase Space Snail Shell: SAMPLE

 The sample consists of 6.2 million stars, covering the region with $4 < R < 13$ kpc.
 Following \citet{antoja_etal_18}, we adopt $(X_{\odot},\ Y_{\odot},\ Z_{\odot})$ = ($-$8.34, 0, 0.027) kpc as the Sun position \citep{reid_etal_14}.
 The local standard of rest (LSR) circular velocity $V_{\rm LSR}$ is set to 240 km/s \citep{reid_etal_14}.
 Here we adopt the peculiar velocities of the Sun with respect to LSR as $(U_{\odot}, V_{\odot}, W_{\odot})$ = (11.1, 12.24, 7.25) km/s \citep{schonr_12}.
 Our main results are not affected if we choose other measurements of the solar peculiar motion, e.g., \citet{tian_etal_15} or \citet{huang_etal_15}.
 The typical velocity uncertainty is about 1 km/s for the radial, azimuthal, and vertical velocities \citep{gaia_etal_18a, antoja_etal_18}.

-In this study, we select the stars in a narrow annulus at $R = 8.34 \pm 0.1$ kpc in the solar neighborhood ($R_{0} = 8.34$ kpc), which contains $\sim$ 0.93 million stars.
-The $V_{R}-V_{\phi}$ phase space distribution of this sample is shown in Fig.~\ref{fig:uv}, which shows a variety of streams and clumps.
-The position of the major streams are consistent with recent works \citep{gaia_etal_18b, antoja_etal_18, ramos_etal_18, trick_etal_19}.
+In this study, we select the stars in a narrow annulus in the solar neighborhood ($R = 8.34 \pm 0.1$ kpc), which contains $\sim$ 0.93 million stars.
+The $V_{R}-V_{\phi}$ phase space distribution of stars in the solar neighborhood is known to show a variety of arches and clumps.
+The position of the major arches are consistent with recent works \citep{gaia_etal_18b, antoja_etal_18, ramos_etal_18}.
 We confirm that the stars in this sample show the same snail shells in the $Z-V_{Z}$ phase space when color-coded with the number density, $V_{R}$, and $V_{\phi}$ as in \citet{antoja_etal_18}.

+To evaluate the influence of the parallax bias in the Gaia catalog, we also tested our results with the parallax corrected Gaia sample \citep{schonr_etal_19}.
+The parallax corrected sample size is reduced to 60\% of that used here.
+The snail shell patterns in both samples are in excellent agreement; our results and main conclusions are unaffected by the parallax correction, since most of the stars are still very close to the solar neighborhood.